Application of a new iterative formula for computing $\pi$ and nested radicals with roots of $2$: Approximation Methodologies

 As we can see, approximation \eqref{SDTRA} doubles the number of digits of $\pi$.
-However, this approach can be used not only for computing digits of $\pi$.
-It can also be used to compute nested radical consisting of square roots of $2$.
-In particular, by using iterative formula \eqref{NIF} we can compute the nested radical with roots of $2$ as follows
+However, this approach can be used beyond computing digits of $\pi$.
+It can also be used to compute nested radicals consisting of square roots of $2$.
+In particular, using iterative Formula \eqref{NIF}, we can compute nested radicals with roots of $2$ as follows: